arvindd22/Automated-Data-Extraction-from-Research-Articles/README.md

 Successfully classified over 5000+ Shape Memory Alloy articles, identifying 580 highly relevant articles containing Stress-Strain graphs.
 Key Technologies: Python, Machine Learning, Web Scraping, Image Processing, YOLOv8, Pytesseract

-#### Objective
-• To build an automated data extraction & classification model to obtain the relevant information about the shape memory alloys from research articles
-#### Approach
--Utilized web scraping techniques to extract 5000+ research articles and image links in XML format -Filtered the research articles using binary classification through keywords and also extracted the image captions -Extracted text from classified images using Pytesseract library and identified the X-Y axis label in graph images